“The Revolutionary Phenotype” Book Review

 These events occur every time one organism, with its own genetic code and means of reproduction, creates another organism with a separate genetic code and means of reproduction.

 It’s emphasized that phenotypic revolutions are not nice.
-They are a brutal darwinian event where the weak is ruthlessly subjugated by the strong.
+They are a brutal Darwinian event where the weak are ruthlessly subjugated by the strong.

 Thus, we can now answer the question of the origin of life on Earth.
 The answer is quite simple, but shocking: DNA-based life was created by another life form.
 It was somewhat of an accident.
 After the initial accident, DNA became so aggressive that it destroyed its creators by outcompeting them.
 It killed them, ate them and gruesomely recycled them into building blocks that it then reused to produce its own organisms.
 We are the direct descendants of the DNA-based organisms that undertook this cannibalistic genocide.